osm2pgsql-dev/osm2pgsql-website/_manual-v2/10-generalization.md

 This strategy is tile-based.
 Internally it uses a similar approach as the `raster-union` strategy but can work with several input tables.

-Parameters used by this strategy (see below for some additional general parameters):
+Parameters used by this strategy (see above for some additional general parameters):

 | Parameter    | Type | Description |